Volunteer in Rio de Janeiro

 Volunteer Programs in Rio de Janeiro

-Guide to Volunteering in Rio de Janeiro
+How to Volunteer in Rio de Janeiro

+Rio is a spectacular city but suffers from large scale poverty and there are lots of programs available which need assistance.
 Types of volunteer programs available to join in Rio de Janeiro include:

 - Favela Projects